Roger Clarke's Web-Site

 Privacy is the interest that individuals have in sustaining a 'personal space', free from interference by other people and organisations.

-Drilling down to a deeper level, privacy turns out not to be a single interest, but rather has several dimensions:
+Drilling down to a deeper level, privacy turns out not to be a single interest, but rather has multiple dimensions:

 With the close coupling that has occurred between computing and communications, particularly since the 1980s, the last two aspects have become closely linked.
 This is the primary focus of public attention, and of this document.
 It is useful to use the term 'information privacy' to refer to the combination of communications privacy and data privacy.